nestordemeure/GoogleHashCode2015/README.md

 ## Solutions

 I found a [post](https://zestedesavoir.com/forums/sujet/2317/google-hash-code-edition-2015/?page=2) on a forum saying that two selected teams used a similar greedy algorithm.
-It appears to be the main approach to solved that problem.
+It appears to be the main approach to solve that problem.